 Tired of the dated popcorn ceiling look?
 Scraping all that texture off your ceiling takes a lot of work and creates quite the mess.
 Instead of removing it, you can cover it up with different ceiling materials.
 You get an updated look with less work and less mess, and you can cover up a potentially dangerous ceiling to make your home safer.

 Cover Popcorn Ceiling With Drywall

 One solution to your popcorn ceiling situation is to cover it with drywall.
 The drywall completely covers up the popcorn texture, giving you a fresh start with a smooth finish for your ceiling.
 You'll need to secure the drywall to the framing.
 Lifting drywall over your head can be challenging, but you can rent a drywall lift to make the job easier.
-You can add a more updated ceiling texture once it's installed if you want.
+You can add a more updated ceiling texture to the drywall once it's installed, if you want.

 Add Wood Panels or Beadboard

 Looking for something more appealing?
 Wood paneling or beadboard gives your ceiling a fresh, updated look.
 Just like drywall, wood panels can go right over the existing popcorn texture.
 Anchor the panels to the framing to keep them secure.
 You can then paint the paneling or leave it a natural wood hue depending on your desired look.

 Another option is to install a drop ceiling system to cover popcorn ceiling texture.
 This option involves installing a grid system that's lower than your existing ceiling.
 The grid holds tiles in place.
 Drop ceilings are often found in basements, but you can use them in other spaces if you like the look they create.
 Keep in mind this option lowers your ceiling height, so it's best in spaces that have enough extra height to spare.